bubsler807/site/content/Middle Ages and Renaissance.md

 ---
 type: list
-title: List of Interesting Figures in the Middle Ages and Renaissance
+title: Interesting Figures in the Middle Ages and Renaissance
 ---
 - Boethius (480-524)
 - Isidore of Seville (560-636)